seydx/node-pty-prebuilt-multiarch/README.md

 ## Build / Package

-Please note releasing this package uses github actions.
+Please note releasing this package uses GitHub actions.

-1. Make your updates, and update version within package.json
+1. Make your updates, and update version within package.json (and regenerate the lock file with the new version)
-2. Create a Pre Release on github with the TAG matching the version from Step 1
+2. Create a Pre Release on GitHub with the TAG matching the version from Step 1 (with a `v` in front of it)
-3. Run the gituhb action `Prebuild node-gyp and package for a GitHub Release` and supply the version TAG
+3. Run the GitHub action `Prebuild node-gyp and package for a GitHub Release` and supply the version TAG
-4. Start a MacOS ARM64 Local runner in your environment
+4. Start a macOS ARM64 Local runner in your environment (see [here](https://github.com/homebridge/node-pty-prebuilt-multiarch/settings/actions/runners))
-5. Run the gituhb action `Prebuild node-gyp MacOS ARM64 Binaries and package for a GitHub Release` and supply the version TAG
+5. Run the GitHub action `Prebuild node-gyp MacOS ARM64 Binaries and package for a GitHub Release` and supply the version TAG
-6. Wait for steps 3 and 5 to complete, 3 takes about an hour.
-If you need to rerun a step, go into the Release, and remove the attached prebuilds.
+6. Wait for steps 3 and 5 to complete (step 3 takes about 20 minutes).
+If you need to rerun a step, go into the GitHub Release, and remove the attached pre-builds.
-7. Run the gituhb action `Package GitHub release for NPM` and supply the version TAG.
+7. Run the GitHub action `Package GitHub release for NPM` and supply the version TAG.

 ## License